 a group coverage plan at your job or your spouse/partner's job

-When choosing among different health care plans, you will need to read the fine print and ask a lot of questions, such as:
+Read the fine print when choosing among different health care plans.
+Also ask a lot of questions, such as:

 Do I have the right to go to any doctor, hospital, clinic, or pharmacy I choose?